======================================================================

 as nitric acid, concentrated sulfuric acid, and some organic acids.

-In hot concentrated hydrochloric acid, aluminium reacts with water
+In hot, concentrated hydrochloric acid, aluminium reacts with water

-potassium hydroxide at room temperature to form aluminates--protective
+potassium hydroxide at room temperature to form aluminates; protective

 passivation under these conditions is negligible.
 Aqua regia also

-are less corrosion-resistant due to galvanic reactions with alloyed
+due to galvanic reactions with alloyed copper,

-aqueous salts, particularly in the presence of dissimilar metals.
+salts, particularly in the presence of dissimilar metals.

 Aluminium reacts with most nonmetals upon heating, forming compounds